SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-player-control-of-sprites-lesson-6.markdown

                     2. The shot never impacts any Condors, it just sails on through

-                    Now point 1 is because all the coordinates we have been using for the Trooper (and the Condor) are using the screenspace coordinate for the Sprite, which is the top left hand side of the sprite image.&nbsp; To correct this we will update the Sprite class a bit to compensate.
+                    Now point 1 is because all the coordinates we have been using for the Trooper (and the Condor) are using the screenspace coordinate for the Sprite, which is the top left hand side of the sprite image.
+To correct this we will update the Sprite class a bit to compensate.